LLuan2020/LLuan2020/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;
 ## *About Me*

-I am a graduate Data Science student at the University of Washington.
-I happen to posses the skillset of a backend developer with my primary aim in Data Science and Machine Learning .
+I am a graduate student studying Data Science at the University of Washington, with a focus on Machine Learning.
+My skillset extends beyond backend development and computer science fundamentals to include expertise in machine learning and deep learning.

-I stumbled across python few years ago and since then I have fallen in love with the language and programming itself.
-From simple if else statements to advanced concepts of oops , from simple programs of python to making advanced projects in python , I have thoroughly enjoyed programming and I am proud of it .
+I discovered Python a few years ago and have since developed a passion for programming.
+I enjoy working on everything from simple if-else statements to advanced object-oriented programming concepts.
+I take pride in my ability to create both simple and advanced projects using Python.

-I also have the required knowledge of frontend like html,css and have worked with various frameworks like Bootstrap for creating responsive webpages and **flask** which is the web framework in python .
-All this knowledge has helped me in creating some simple , some complex **machine learning models** and displaying them over the web pages .
+I have a solid understanding of front-end web development technologies, including HTML, CSS, and the Bootstrap framework.
+I have also used the **Flask** web framework to build responsive web pages.
+I have leveraged this knowledge to build both simple and complex machine learning models, and to display them effectively on the web.

-My machine learning knowlege consists of both supervised and unsupersvised machine learning , from using simple **linear regression** to using **Ensembling techniques** consisting of **bagging,boosting and stacking** , using XGboost in some models while making clusters using k-means with some other models, i have a good knowledge of machine learning projects , I can say that i am ready to work in any given domain , thinking of new Ideas to solve problems with ML.
+My expertise in machine learning covers both supervised and unsupervised techniques.
+I have experience using simple **linear regression** as well as more advanced **Ensemble techniques** such as **bagging, boosting, and stacking**.
+I have also worked with XGBoost in some models, and have used k-means clustering in others.
+I feel well-equipped to work on machine learning projects in any domain, and am always eager to come up with new ideas to solve problems using ML.

  ## - 👀  *I’m interested in* ...